 While taking another puff from his cigarette he answered, “Yea, and you must be Eben!
 Welcome to Denmark.”
 He stretched out his hand and greeted me.
 Before I could let go of his hand he started walking down the pier towards the harbour gate.
 “Come, let’s go!”

 Andreas was the young friend of the spice trader that Oscar and I met at the Mount Bay Hotel in Pritchard Street in Johannesburg.
-Soon we were travelling on the city tram and a train to his home in the outskirts of Copenhagen.
+Soon we were travelling on the city tram and then by train to his home in the outskirts of Copenhagen.

 First impression of Copenhagen is that it is clean and very orderly.
 Andreas tells me that almost 500 000 people live here.
-I gazed at magnificently constructed buildings.
+I was mesmerised by the magnificently constructed buildings.
 I learned later from people who travel a lot that not even in Amsterdam are there such beautiful buildings.
 (4)

-They solved the problem of keeping the city clean and employing the poor quite brilliantly as teams of able-body paupers, wearing black clothes and wooden shoes cleaned the many city squares.
+They solved the problem of keeping the city clean by employing the poor quite brilliantly as teams of able-body paupers, wearing black clothes and wooden shoes who clean the many city squares.
 Each man carrying a watering can and a huge broom.
 Regiments of these men perform this function at regular intervals.
 (4)

 Andreas was not surprised that there was no company in Cape Town curing large quantities of good quality bacon.
-Enough to supply the local market with good quality bacon and even export it.
 He asked me many questions that I could not answer.
 I knew how to do dry-cured bacon and my dad’s molasses bacon, but knew nothing about the chemical process of bacon curing or the modern techniques of making it.